-For the very first playdates, Baby probably won’t even realize his friends are there.
-Closer to preschool age, he will probably start interacting closely and collaboratively with his little buddies.
+For the very first playdates, Baby probably won’t even realize their friends are there.
+Closer to preschool age, they will probably start interacting closely and collaboratively with their little buddies.
 But in between these two stages of play, there’s a halfway stage that involves children playing near each other, and even in some of the same ways, without quite playing with each other.

 What is parallel play?

 Parallel play that starts as disinterest and develops into friendly side-by-side play, often in the same kind of game, or with the same types of toys or tools, usually starts to develop around 2 years old.
 This generally starts to show at around the same time that toddlers start to show an interest in other children.
 They don’t have the skills, or the inclination, for more cooperative play yet, but the interest that draws them to play near each other means they’re well on their way.

 During the parallel play phase, toddlers build the skills they’ll need to move on to the next phase: cooperative play.
 These skills include turn-taking, sharing, empathy, and language skills, all of which are the building blocks that relationships are built upon far into the future.

 Helping Baby build the skills for cooperative play